artela-network/artela-docs/docs/main/index.md

 EVM++ is the next-generation EVM execution layer technology that unlocks blockchain extensibility and scalability.

 It aims to extend the capabilities of EVM to meet the demands of the evolving crypto world.
-As web2 productivity and innovation integrate, and as technologies such as AI, decentralized personal information networks (DePIN), and DeFi security rapidly become integral to crypto applications, EVM++ facilitates their seamless incorporation.
+As web2 productivity and innovation integrate, and as technologies such as AI, DePIN, and DeFi security rapidly become integral to crypto applications, EVM++ facilitates their seamless incorporation.

 **[Learn More](/main/Artela-Blockchain/EVM++)**